swaptacular/swpt_accounts/protocol.rst

 1. Verify whether a corresponding `AL record`_ already exists.
 If it does not not exist, a new AL record SHOULD be created. [#new-alr]_

-If a corresponding `AL record`_ already exists (or has been just created), the value of the ``creation_date`` field in the received `AccountPurge`_ message MUST be compared to the value stored in the AD record.
-If the value received with the message is smaller (an earlier date), the message MUST be ignored; otherwise the AD record SHOULD be removed.
+2. If a corresponding `AL record`_ exists (it may have been created in the previous step), it MUST be verified whether the processed message is in the set of `AccountTransfer`_ messages already stored in the AL record.

 .. [#new-alr] The newly created `AL record`_ MUST have the same values for ``creditor_id``, ``debtor_id``, and ``creation_date`` as the